Vehicle registration plates of Louisiana

 The U.S. state of Louisiana first required its residents to register their motor vehicles and display license plates in 1915.
-As of 2024, plates are issued by the Public Safety Services division of the Louisiana Department of Public Safety & Corrections, through its Office of Motor Vehicles.
+As of 2024, plates are issued by the Public Safety Services division of the Louisiana Department of Public Safety & Corrections, through the division's Office of Motor Vehicles.
 Only rear plates have been required since 1952.

 Passenger baseplates

 1915 to 1963

 In 1956, the United States, Canada, and Mexico came to an agreement with the American Association of Motor Vehicle Administrators, the Automobile Manufacturers Association and the National Safety Council that standardized the size for license plates for vehicles (except those for motorcycles) at 6 in in height by 12 in in width, with standardized mounting holes.
 The 1954 (dated 1955) issue was the first Louisiana license plate that complied with these standards.